hoamle/hoamle.github.io/_posts/2017-02-18-primer-on-building-ml-solutions.md

 ---
 title: "Primer on Building a Machine Learning Solution"
 layout: post
-category: machine learning
+tag: [mini-course, beginner, machine learning]
 ---
-> *Part 1b of the [Essence of Machine Learning (and Deep Learning)](/articles/16/essence-machine-deep-learning) series.
-See [course notes](/articles/16/essence-machine-deep-learning#note) for Part 1a.*
+> *Part 1b of the [Essence of Machine Learning (and Deep Learning)](/blog/16/essence-machine-deep-learning) series.
+See [course notes](/blog/16/essence-machine-deep-learning#note) for Part 1a.*

 This week introduces **high-level overview of building a Machine Learning (ML) solution** for a given problem, summarized by the following diagram and demo'ed with [`scikit-learn`](http://scikit-learn.org/stable/index.html).
 {% maincolumn 'assets/img/week1-2.png' '' %}

-**N.B.**{% marginnote 'mn-id-glossary' "Visit [MLglossary](/articles/17/machine-learning-appendix/#glossary) for a summary of the math notations.
+**N.B.**{% marginnote 'mn-id-glossary' "Visit [MLglossary](/blog/17/machine-learning-appendix/#glossary) for a summary of the math notations.
 The MLglossary also lists common terms in ML with their synonyms or strongly related concepts.
 Because ML is an interdisplinary field of research, there are many different terminologies coming from repsective fields, which actually address the ***same things***." %} We will gradually *rephrase* every-day language with equivalent ML terminologies and their *math notations*.
 Nevertheless, always explain the math we use (or encounter) in our usual natural language if possible, so that we can imprint the **underlying intuition** and not getting lost in the technical jargons that follow.

 > *Self-comment*: Machines are born "dumb".
 The more *we* - as human being - want more intelligent machines that can support us without much of the human's guidance, the more we need to mentor them by, at least, speaking explicitly in a language that machines can understand.
 Math is much more machine-understandable than any of our every-day natural languages are. *Lesson*: there is no escaping from math if we want to study ML/AI further.